fivetran/dbt_linkedin/README.md

 ```

 ### Changing the Build Schema
-By default this package will build the LinkedIn Ad Analytics models within a schema titled (<target_schema> + `_linkedin`) in your target database.
+By default this package will build the LinkedIn Ad Analytics staging models within a schema titled (<target_schema> + `_stg_linkedin`) and the LinkedIn Ad Analytics final models within a schema titled (<target_schema> + `_linkedin`) in your target database.
 If this is not where you would like your modeled LinkedIn data to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml